 Legal measures to protect you can include:

 - Reporting to police – the police and courts take domestic abuse very seriously.
+They can put protection in place via bail conditions, Domestic Violence Protection Orders and if a case goes to court the prosecutor can apply for a Restraining Order.
 You might be asked to attend court to testify; if this is the case there is support and advice available to make sure you can do this in a way you feel comfortable with.

 - Non-molestation order – this is a civil court order (that is, an order you take out yourself in a court rather than through the police) aimed at preventing your partner or ex-partner from using or threatening abuse against you or your child, or intimidating, harassing or pestering you.
 Breaching a non-molestation order is now a criminal offence.